© 2020 (Do not copy or redistribute this document)

 The following graph shows the number and total tonnage of schooners built in Bareneed each year:

 It is perhaps not coincidental that the spike in the construction of schooners in 1819 followed the spike in spring seal catches in 1819.

 The spike in construction of larger (50 ton) schooners at Bareneed in 1819, can be linked to the rapid development of this community in the next two decades.
 This spike allowed Bareneed to move into the seal fishery and Labrador fishery at a faster rate than larger neighboring towns.
 The question is why Bareneed made this move in such a decisive manner.

-Another factor may have made it easier for the fishermen of Bareneed to move into the Labrador fishery compared to their neighbours further out on the Port de Grave peninsula.
+Easier access to wood for boat building could be another factor that may have made it easier for the fishermen of Bareneed to move into the Labrador fishery compared to their neighbours further out on the Port de Grave peninsula.
 A 50 ton schooner requires more wood and larger trees (for knees and planks) than a inshore Jack boat.
 A sketch of Port de Grave c 1841 (see below) shows that this area was cleared of forest well before this date.

 A sketch of Bareneed c 1851 (see below) suggest that even at this later date there were wooded areas on the hills behind the Dock (immediately to the west of Bareneed).

 Even today the hills behind the Otterbury (just west of the Dock, Bareneed) are forested (see below)